cortex-lab/Rigbox/README.md

 To get an idea of how experiments run using the Rigbox Signal Experiment framework, have a look at the following file: [docs/html/using_test_gui.html](https://github.com/cortex-lab/signals/tree/master/docs/using_test_gui.m).
 To learn how to create a new Signals experiment, see the [Signals tutorials](https://github.com/cortex-lab/signals/tree/master/docs/tutorials)

 ### Running an experiment
-For running experiments, set the hardware configuration by following the instructions in the [docs/html/hardware_config.html](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/hardware_config.m) file.
+For running experiments, edit your `+dat.paths.m` file to set paths for saving config files and experiment data.
+A template can be found in  [docs/setup/paths_template.m](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/paths_template.m).
+Then configure the hardware by following the instructions in the [docs/html/hardware_config.html](https://github.com/cortex-lab/Rigbox/blob/master/docs/setup/hardware_config.m) file.
 This will guide you through configuring a visual viewing model, configuring audio devices and setting up hardware that requires a DAQ.

 On the stimulus computer (SC), run:
 ```